-Sample Greek olive oil, kalamata olives, and dozens of other olive superfoods during a vacation in Greece.
+If you’re planning a trip to Greece, make sure to include sampling Greek olive oil, kalamata olives, and dozens of other olive superfoods to your list.
 In Nafplio, take an olive farm tour and learn to make your own oil.
 The green olive in Nafplio is famous for its salty, briny taste.
 Try elitses (mini green olives) in Crete.

 It’s popular to bring olives in a jar back with you (imagine the dirty martinis you’d make!), but be aware of travel restrictions and other details before you travel with food items or items stored in glass containers.

 Greece is known for incorporating olive oil as a key ingredient in beauty and cosmetic products, from hand creams and moisturizers to soaps and lush body lotions that leave skin glowing.
 Applying SPF infused with olive oil will feel particularly luxurious on a sunny, warm Mediterranean beach.

 When you imagine Greek paradise, it’s likely you picture one of its top exports—wine.
 Like olives and many other culinary dishes, Greek wine draws thousands of visitors to the region every year, and there are over 300 varieties of grape native to Greece.

 Tour wineries and sample the local blends, which change in flavor and body depending on where you go.
 Crisp white wines dominate the islands and coast, while full-bodied reds are frequently paired with meaty dinners further inland.